fakirAyoub/blog/content/_index.md

 - Implementation of an agent-based distributed streaming system for Data Ingestion.
 - Part of the architecture committee for several other projects within Décathlon.

+**Senior Data Engineer, Glassnode**
+- Leading the Data Platform efforts to ingest, process and expose Blockchain Data from different providers.
+- Ingestion of blockchain data from various vendors (Coingecko, CoinmarketCap, Sonar, Dune, ...)
+- Ingestion of ETF Data and general digital assets market data.
+- Setup of the Medaillon (layered) architecture in GCP.
+- Integration of Snowflake and BigQuery.
+- Restructuring of Glassnode's data platform to use modern data tools: Airflow (Composer), Spark/Dataproc, DBT.
+- Introduction of Lakehouse formats (Delta/Iceberg)

 **Senior Data Engineer, Algolia**
 - Part of the Data Engineering and Data Platform team, central to the whole Algolia organization, and ingesting/serving Petabytes of Data monthly.
 - Ingestion of Data using *Kafka*  and *Kinesis*, through various sources, including external Cloud Providers, vendors (Salesforce).